 Following two failed attempts in 1804 and 1808, plus the fact they didn’t officially nominate a candidate in 1812, the Federalists have been on a downward spiral which went from bad to worse thanks to the Hartford Convention.

-During the War of 1812, the Federalists were staunchly against the United States going to war with Great Britain and as a result of this, many members of the party decided to meet in Hartford Connecticut to discuss a number of issues including America’s involvement in the war, getting rid of the three-fifths compromise and some even talked about seceding from the United States.
+The Federalists were staunchly against the United States going to war with Great Britain and many members of the party decided to meet in Hartford Connecticut to discuss a number of issues including America’s involvement in the war, getting rid of the Three-Fifths Compromise and some even talked about seceding from the United States.

-When these and several other demands were sent to Washington D.C. the Federalists Party became even more of a laughingstock due to the fact that news of Andrew Jackson’s victory in the Battle of New Orleans coupled with the signing of the Treaty of Ghent had been reported to many except for the Federalists, so now the entire party looked foolish as a result.
+When these and several other demands were sent to Washington D.C., the Federalists Party became even more of a laughingstock as news of Andrew Jackson’s victory in the Battle of New Orleans coupled with the signing of the Treaty of Ghent made the Federalists looked even more foolish as a result.

-Despite this, the remaining members of the party decided to nominate New York Senator, Rufus King who had run in the previous elections in some form or another for the Federalists with John Eager Howard the former Senator of Maryland as his running mate.
+Despite this, the remaining members of the party decided to nominate New York Senator Rufus King, who had run in the previous elections in some form or another for the Federalists and his running mate in this election is John Eager Howard, the former Senator of Maryland.

 image 6

-An important fact to mention is that Indiana’s votes were a point of contention in this election as Indiana was technically still a territory and not a state when the votes were cast, but they wanted their votes to be counted and after reaching a compromise their votes were indeed counted.
+An important fact to mention is that Indiana’s votes were a point of contention in this election.
+Indiana was technically still a territory and not a state when the votes were cast, but they wanted their votes to be counted and after reaching a compromise their votes would end up getting counted.

-However, it didn’t make much of a difference when it came to the outcome as James Monroe decimates Rufus King to become the 5th president of the United States with Monroe receiving 183 electoral votes 68.2% of the popular vote to Rufus King’s 34 electoral votes and 30.9% of the popular vote.
+However, it didn’t make much of a difference as James Monroe easily won to become the fifth President of the United States.
+Monroe received 183 electoral votes and 68.2% of the popular vote to Rufus King’s 34 electoral votes and 30.9% of the popular vote.

 This election would become the final death blow for the Federalists Party as the Democratic-Republicans under Madison and Monroe have already begun to adopt the more popular ideas of the Federalists Party as the ‘Era of Good Feelings’ continues onward.

-If you like this kind of content, be sure to leave your thoughts down below in the comment section and be sure to follow Lace ‘Em Up on Twitter @laceemupoffice you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article
+If you like this kind of content, be sure to leave your thoughts down below and be sure to follow Lace ‘Em Up on Twitter @laceemupoffice and you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.